n64blog/n64blog.github.io/_posts/2017-3-1-the-nintendo-64-is-now-20-years-old-in-europe-and-australia.md

 ![Wave Race 64 - Drake Lake course](/assets/images/games/wave-race-64/wave-race-64-drake-lake.jpg)

 This didn't make too much of a difference provided the games were optimised for the PAL N64.
-Sadly, many weren't, resulting in versions of games that that run 16% slower and are plagued by large black borders (to account for the larger screen resolution of PAL displays).
+Sadly, many weren't, resulting in versions of games that run 16% slower and are plagued by large black borders (to account for the larger screen resolution of PAL displays).

 ![F-Zero X - Rainbow Road track](/assets/images/games/f-zero-x/f-zero-x-n64-rainbow-road.jpg)